Skip to content

 Back in 2020, the 44-year-old reality TV star wrote a piece titled ‘Are you low-key autosexual?’ on Poosh.
 In the article, she talked about the idea that everyone, including herself, might be somewhere on the autosexuality spectrum.

-The mum-of-four frequently shares provocative images that attract attention while discussing sensitive topics.
+The mum-of-four frequently shares bold images that attract attention while discussing sensitive topics.
 For those who aren’t up to date with Kardashian’s business projects, Poosh serves as a lifestyle hub where Kourtney offers insights into the essentials of contemporary womanhood.

 It’s touted as a “modern handbook for embracing your optimal lifestyle” and hosts a range of content spanning lifestyle tips, entertainment updates, health and wellness advice, and shopping suggestions.